Evolution of the Notice of Intent

 office in the town where you live.
 When you receive the “Return Receipt” back in the mail, staple

 it to your copy of the NOI and keep it for your records.

 A Notice of Intent requests that you be available for a Portfolio Review at the end of the school year if—and only if—the school calls you.
 It should be noted that the limited purpose of the portfolio review is to “determine if instruction in the required courses has been given”.
 Generally this only requires providing a one-page example of each subject taught.
 There is to be no evaluation of the student’s academic progress or standardized test results, and no review of curricular materials.
 Please refer to “Tips on Conducting a Portfolio Review” for more information.
 It is recommended that you keep a copy of these tips with you, as well as a copy of the State Guidelines, for reference during a portfolio review.
 Parents may also decline to participate in the portfolio review, even if they have filed a NOI, as the entire procedure is voluntary.
 If a parent is requested to attend and declines, we recommend the school be notified in writing, return receipt requested.
 You may also indicate on the NOI that you decline to attend in the space provided for a portfolio review date.

 The decision of whether or not to comply with the Guidelines is ultimately up to you.
 Using the form developed by the CT State Department of Education, most parents do elect to follow the suggested procedures and file a NOI when their child reaches 7 years of age.
 Clearly, the State desires that home educators file a NOI.
-The advantages of complying with this request include avoiding questions involving “equivalent instruction”, as well as reassuring school officials that your child is not truant.
+One advantage of complying with this request includes avoiding questions involving “equivalent instruction”.

 As a Christian organization, it is the opinion of TEACH that since the guidelines were the outcome of a good faith agreement between education officials and homeschool leaders, they serve to “keep the peace” and are not overly burdensome.
 We believe the following scripture verses apply in this case: